Integrations > Computer AI Agents

 Execute and Monitor:

-- Use the Skyvern UI or API to initiate tasks.
-You can often livestream the browser’s viewport to see the agent in action, which is helpful for debugging.
+- Use the Skyvern UI or API to start tasks.
+You can often livestream the browser’s viewport to see the agent in action, which helps with debugging.

 Integrating Tallyfy with Skyvern allows you to delegate browser automation steps from your Tallyfy processes.